 Affiliate links have been used at no extra cost to the reader.
 You can read my full disclosure here.

-- Sketchbook: Using the same Strathmore Mixed Media sketchbook that I have used before.
-Check out more of my pages from this sketchbook here.
+• Sketchbook: Using the same Strathmore Mixed Media sketchbook that I have used before.

 Hi I’m Smitha!
 I live in Minnesota with my husband and two daughters.
 You’ll always find me painting florals in my sketchbook.
 And I love the sheer joy of making something with just my hands!
 But my bigger love is capturing it all on camera Read more.